 DIVISION I – MEDIA CONTENT CREATORS AND DISTRIBUTORS

-The category is open to all operators at the corporate, division, region or system level; marketing co-ops; agencies; broadband distributors; or over the top subscription services.
+The category is open to all operators at the corporate, division, region or system level; marketing co-ops; or broadband distributors.

 DIVISION II – NETWORKS AND COMMUNICATIONS SUPPLIERS

 The Networks and Industry Suppliers category includes, but is not limited to terrestrial broadcasters, networks, content aggregators and providers, movie studios, independent production companies, agencies, technology companies, equipment developers and providers, consultants, over the top subscription services and other suppliers to the communications industry.